 Equestrian sport involves horseback riding and encompasses various disciplines such as dressage, show jumping, and eventing. uestrian sports require a strong bond between rider and horse, along with skill, balance, and coordination to compete successfully in these demanding disciplines.

-At the Olympic Games level, there are three equestrian disciplines: Jumping, Dressage and Eventing.
+show jumping At the Olympic Games level, there are three equestrian disciplines: Jumping, Dressage and Eventing.

 - In dressage (derived from the French verb "to train"), riders perform precise movements and sequences with their horses, showcasing harmony and control.
 The horse-and-rider team receives scores based on a series of set movements.